Alir3z4/django-blog-book/chapter_2_starting_the_project.md

 coverage_html/
 ```

-Any files or directory listed above will not be ignored by Git.
+Usually that's all I want to be ignored in Git when working on a Python project.

 ## Summary

-In this chapter we have started our project and created our single `blog`.
+In this chapter we have started our project and created our single blog.

+We learned the difference between Django Application and Django Projects and their relationship.
+We started using requirements.txt as an small towards having a reproducable project environment and finally we set rules for Git to ignore specific files that are not important to be tracked.

 Now, we have all the things we need to start developing our Django Blog.